binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 written to detect their own error conditions and return an appropriate code as the return value, rather than stop the script.

-However, you still want errexit to function so that the error cases you haven't detected with your code still stop the script.
-This allows you to debug the script, and to prevent it from continuing with faulty assumptions about the state of the things.
+However, you still want errexit to work correctly so that the error cases you haven't detected with your code still stop the script.
+This allows you to debug the script, and to prevent it from continuing with faulty assumptions about the state of things.

-I used to write functions so that they returned error codes when appropriate, and then used an *||* to take action if they did:
+In the past, I used to write functions so that they returned error codes when appropriate, and then used an *||* to take action if they did:

 {% highlight bash %}
 myfunction || die "myfunction ran into an error!"